Welcome to Pelican

 Books for Bedtime.

 Children can choose their own bedtime books and these can be changed as often as you like.
-Remember, these are books for you to enjoy together and we do not expect children to be able to read the words.
+Remember, these are books for you to enjoy together and we do not expect children to be able to read all of the words.